taubman33/django-rest/readme.md

 (RUD in CRUD) permissions.

 We can get rid of all the prior code in `tunr/views.py` since we're not going to be rendering any templates.
-We'll also have to get rid of all the urls because they point to views that now no longer exist.
+We'll also have to get rid of all the urls in `tunr/urls.py` because they point to views that now no longer exist.

 ```py